work permit in indonesia

 Share:

-Dreaming of building a rewarding career in Indonesia?
-Before you pack your bags, it’s essential to understand the work permit requirements for foreign nationals.
+Planning to build a strong career in Indonesia? it’s essential to understand the work permit requirements for foreign nationals.
 The Indonesian Work Permit, known as the IMTA (Izin Mempekerjakan Tenaga Kerja Asing), is a mandatory authorization for expats wishing to work legally in Indonesia.

 What is a Work Permit in Indonesia?